When it comes to employee engagement strategies, the responsibility mainly falls on managers to ensure that employees remain engaged in the workplace.

 3. Micromanaging employees

-Some managers tend to apply a hands-on approach to every task their employees perform.
+Some managers apply a hands-on approach to every task their employees perform.
 This excessive control is known as micromanagement.

 Usually, managers tend to make a case for their actions, saying that some employees are "unaccountable, poor performers, and just behave in ways that elicit higher levels of scrutiny."
 Others say that micromanagement helps managers ensure quality work and prevents clients' dissatisfaction with deliverables.